Easy tips to plan your personal finances during times of uncertainty

 Don't hack your investments!

 Now is NOT the time to make emotional decisions!
-It's not the time to sell your investment holdings, even though they're in a decline.
+It's not the time to sell your investment holdings, even if they're in decline.
 Instead, notice how you feel during this heightened economy.
-If checking the markets each day keeps you up at night, consider not doing that.
+If checking the markets daily keeps you up at night, consider not doing that.
 Selling low is not the right decision.

 Stay calm and know that knowledge is power.